-Many children with autism struggle most with sensory overload in a busy early years environment.
+Many autistic children struggle most with sensory overload in a busy early years environment.
 Focus and attention are difficult when you are trying so hard to stop the noise, light, smell, movement, colours and textures overwhelming you.
 Or they may be finding it hard to work out where their body is in the space around them.
-(There are many other features that may give us cause to believe a child has autism but not enough room in a blog to say them all.)
+(There are many other features that may give us cause to believe a child may be autistic but not enough room in a blog to say them all.)

-It is obviously necessary to work with parents and the school SENCO if staff believe a child may have autism.
+It is obviously necessary to work with parents and the school SENCO if staff believe a child may be autistic.
 If a child has a diagnosis already, then it is important to make sure that their needs are being accommodated for and met.

 The best way to include and support an autistic child is to get on their level, work from where they are and allow them to lead the way.
 Provide structure, visual support and time for them to process what you ask them to do.
 Play can be developed by first entering their world and Intensive Interaction is a good way to do this. http://www.intensiveinteraction.co.uk/about/ If a child is anxious to control what is happening or easily upset when there is change or unexpected outcomes, then support them in learning to understand that different things can happen through interesting toys and activities.
 Don’t overwhelm them with demands and instructions but do break tasks into steps they can achieve.

 There is so much more I could write.
 Emma and I love working with early years children because there are so many things that can be done to build up their strengths and skills.
 We look at making the environment sensory friendly for them and find the strategies to help them play and learn.

 I have written a lot more about autism in the early years, much of which is in my book “How to Support Pupils with Autism Spectrum Condition in Primary School” published by LDA.
 I also recommend http://www.amazon.co.uk/Playing-Laughing-Learning-Children-Spectrum/dp/1843106086